openhwgroup/core-v-xif/docs/source/x_ext.rst

 operands corresponding to ``rs1``, ``rs2`` or ``rs3`` are provided.
 In case ``XLEN`` != ``X_RFR_WIDTH`` (i.e. ``XLEN`` = 32 and ``X_RFR_WIDTH`` = 64), then the
 ``rs[X_NUM_RS-1:0]`` signals provide two 32-bit register file operands per index (corresponding to even/odd register pairs) with the even register specified in ``rs1``, ``rs2`` or ``rs3``.
 The register file operand for the even register file index is provided in the lower 32 bits; the register file operand for the odd register file index is provided in the upper 32 bits.
+The ``X_DUALREAD`` parameter defines whether dual read is supported and for which register file sources it is supported.

 The ``ecs`` signal provides the Extension Context Status from the ``mstatus`` CSR to the |coprocessor|.